42-AI/bootcamp_machine-learning/module07/ex13/ex13_interlude.md

 ## The training set, the test set, and the happy data scientist
 To be able to detect overfitting, **you should always evaluate your model on new data**.

-New data means, data that your model hasen't seen during training.
+New data means, data that your model hasn't seen during training.
 It's the only way to make sure your model isn't *cheating*.
 To do so, now and forever, you must always divide your dataset in (at least) two parts: one for the training, and one for the evaluation of your model.